-4. Federal and state funds for flood control projects to protect communities and
+4. Federal and state funds for flood control projects to protect communities and agricultural land.
+We favor zoning laws prohibiting development of areas

+- 5. Legislation to strengthen the rights of local government units to protect the health, safety, and welfare interests of their residents, including improved governance provisions for regulating concentrated feeding operations and future land use requirements: - 6.
+Zoning regulations describing borders, setbacks, and bonding for reclamation; - 7.
+Zoning regulations within urban and incorporated areas that contain clear definitions of agriculture and promote agricultural uses within non-traditional areas; - 8.
+Zoning regulations that allow farm stands to operate on all principal use sites.
+Retail sale of goods from farm stands must include items grown or produced on the principal use site where the farm stand is located; and - 9.
+The further defining of agritourism to allow for regional specifications and for the purposes of zoning regulations.

-1 governance provisions for regulating concentrated feeding operations and 2 future land use requirements; and 3 6.
-Zoning regulations describing borders, setbacks, and bonding for 4 reclamation.
-5 R. CLIMATE CHANGE AND CARBON SEQUESTRATION 6 NFU is concerned about the effects of climate change and believes further research 7 and analysis is necessary to determine its actual and potential impacts.
-We 8 acknowledge and accept the scientific evidence that clearly indicates that human 9 activities are a contributing factor to climate change.
-We believe that human activity 10 also has the potential to help mitigate climate change.
-11 We support: 12 1.
-Farmers and ranchers being consulted as the United States moves forward to 13 reduce its emission of greenhouse gases; 14 2.
-Soil health practices that aim to increase organic matter and humus 15 development; 16 3.
-Carbon sequestration as an innovative way to enhance income for producers 17 and protect the environment.
-Therefore, the trading of carbon or tax credits 18 with the inclusion of carbon sequestration as an agricultural conservation 19 practice for fair and equitable carbon offset payments should be encouraged; 20 4.
-Consumer education regarding the value of family farmers in mitigating 21 climate impacts; 22 5.
-Carbon sequestration research and carbon payments not being biased 23 toward a single practice, such as no-till, and instead integrating soil health 24 principles into all agricultural practices, including grazing lands, energy 25 feedstock production, organic cropping, wood lots, the Conservation Reserve 26 Program, cover cropping, industrial hemp, improvements in livestock feed 27 efficiency, and other proven conservation methods; 28 6.
-A carbon trading exchange to compensate farmers and ranchers for 29 sequestering carbon; 30 7.
-A national mandatory carbon emission tax or fee and dividend system to reduce non-farm greenhouse gas emissions that:
+S. CLIMATE CHANGE AND CARBON SEQUESTRATION

+NFU is concerned about the effects of climate change and believes further research and analysis is necessary to determine its impacts, current and future.
+We acknowledge and accept the scientific evidence that clearly indicates that human activities are a contributing factor to climate change.
+We believe that human activity also has the potential to help mitigate climate change.

+- 1. Farmers and ranchers being consulted as the United States moves forward to reduce its emission of greenhouse gases; - 2.
+Soil health practices that aim to increase organic matter and humus development; - 3.
+Carbon sequestration as an innovative way to enhance income for producers and protect the environment.
+Therefore, the trading of carbon or tax credits with the inclusion of carbon sequestration as an agricultural conservation practice for fair and equitable carbon offset payments should be encouraged; - 4.
+Consumer education regarding the value of family farmers in mitigating climate impacts;

+- 1 5.
+Carbon sequestration research and carbon payments not being biased 2 toward a single practice, such as no-till, and instead integrating soil health 3 principles into all agricultural practices, including grazing lands, energy 4 feedstock production, organic cropping, wood lots, the Conservation Reserve 5 Program, cover cropping, industrial hemp, improvements in livestock feed 6 efficiency, and other proven conservation methods; 7 6.
+A carbon trading exchange to compensate farmers and ranchers for 8 - sequestering carbon; - 7.
+A national mandatory carbon emission tax or fee and dividend system to reduce non-farm greenhouse gas emissions that: - i.
+Grants USDA control, verification and administration of the agriculture offset program, rather than EPA; - ii.
+Does not place an artificial cap on domestic offset allowance; - iii.
+Bases carbon sequestration rates upon science: - Recognizes early actors; and iv.